filmat/yocto-rpi-zero-w/README.md

 # Yocto for Raspberry Pi Zero W (MIDI synthesizer)

+A Yocto (`scarthgap`) image for the Raspberry Pi Zero W that works as a simple headless synthesizer.
+USB MIDI controllers (tested with an Arturia KeyStep 37 and an Akai MPK Mini MK3) are connected to fluidsynth automatically, and the sound comes out of an I2S DAC (Waveshare PCM5122).
+The synthesizer starts at boot, so it plays without a console or a monitor.
-A Yocto (`scarthgap`) image for the Raspberry Pi Zero W. The long-term goal is a simple synthesizer controlled from a USB MIDI keyboard (fluidsynth).
-For now the image provides: a booting system, WiFi that automatically connects to saved networks, SSH (dropbear) and a serial console.
+The image also provides WiFi that automatically connects to saved networks, SSH (dropbear) and a serial console.

 ## What is in this repo